Ashley5478/EEEN10242/readme.md

 ```git
 git branch [YOUR BRANCH NAME]
 ```
 where you put the name of the branch by replacing the square brackets and the text between them.
-It is highly advisable to use underscores rather than spacebar as this would require one to use quotation marks.
+It is highly advisable to use underscores rather than spaces as this would require one to use quotation marks.

 To switch the branch you are exploring:
 ```git